casangi/casadocs/docs/api/configuration.rst

 python environment for the first time.

 The following parameters can be set in the configuration file.
-Finer control over telemetry can also be set in the configuration file, as described `here <../../notebooks/usingcasa.ipynb#telemetry>`__.
+Finer control over telemetry can also be set in the configuration file, as described `here <../notebooks/usingcasa.ipynb#Information-Collection>`__.

 - *datapath*              : list of paths where CASA should search for runtime data
 - *rundata*               : location to update runtime data
 - *logfile*               : log file path/name
-- *nologfile*             : do not create a log file when True, default False
+- *nologfile*             : do not create a log file when True, default False.
+If *nologfile* is true, then any *logfile* value is ignored and there is no log file.
 - *log2term*              : print log output to terminal when True (in addition to any logfile and CASA logger), default False
 - *nologger*              : do not start the CASA logger when True, default False
+- *nogui*                 : avoid starting GUI tools when True, default False.
+If *nogui* is True then the CASA logger is not started even if *nologger* is False.
-- *nogui*                 : the IPython prompt color scheme.
+- *colors*                : the IPython prompt color scheme.
 Must be one of "Neutral", "NoColor", "Linux" or "LightBG", default "Neutral".
 If an invalid color is given a warning message is printed and logged but CASA continues using the default color.
 - *agg*                   : startup without a graphical backend if True, default False
-- *pipeline*              : attempt to load the pipeline modules if True, default False.
+- *pipeline*              : attempt to load the pipeline modules and set other options appropriate for pipeline use if True, default False.
+When *pipeline* is True then *agg* will be assumed to be true even if *agg* is set to False here or on the command line.
 - *iplog*                 : create and use an IPython log in the current directory if True, default False.
 - *telemetry_enabled*     : allow anonymous usage reporting, default True
 - *crashreporter_enabled* : allow anonymous crash reporting, default True